Dylan-Burns/2D-Game-Engine/README.md

 ## Getting Started

+- If you have the JavaLauncher.app on your device, you can run the .jar as follows: Right Click .jar -> Open with -> JavaLauncher.app(default)
+Otherwise proceed to the steps below to build and run the project in Intellij.

 ### Prerequisites

 This is an example of how to list things you need to use the software and how to install them.